northernco/fanshawe-shopify-course/README.md

 Theme Kit can be run using the `./theme` script in the project's root directory.
 A full list of commands can be found [[here]](https://shopify.github.io/themekit/commands/).

-#### 3 Ways to Get Your Theme ID
+#### 4 Ways to Get Your Theme ID
+1. From the URL
+   - Go to your-store.myshopify.com/admin/themes select "Edit Code" from the "Actions" dropdown next to the theme
+   - The ID should be in the URL of this page
+   - e.g. your-store.myshopify.com/admin/themes/**80643031095**
-1. your-store.myshopify.com/admin/themes.xml
+2. your-store.myshopify.com/admin/themes.xml
-2. your-store.myshopify.com/admin/themes.json
+3. your-store.myshopify.com/admin/themes.json
-3. ./theme get --list -p=[your-password] -s=[you-store.myshopify.com]
+4. ./theme get --list -p=[your-password] -s=[you-store.myshopify.com]

 ## Setting up a GitHub account
 For this course, you are required to set up and maintain your own GitHub account and repository for your project.